Frequently asked questions

 Is the application process through CASPA?

-23. When and how can I apply, and when is the
+24. When and how can I apply, and when is the application due?

-opens April 18, and will close September 1 for this program.
-Once the CASPA
+CASPA opens April 16, and will close September 1 for this program.
+The NAU Graduate Application will be available in April as well.

 most qualified candidates will be invited for an interview.
 Interviews will begin in September.